Darren McCarty: Detroit Red Wings

-Drafted by the Red Wings in the 1992 NHL Entry Draft in the 2nd round, 49th overall, McCarty scored 26 points in his rookie season to help the team win the Central Division title.
-The Red Wings managed to make it to the 1995 Stanley Cup Finals in his second season, McCarty's first overall, against the New Jersey Devils, where the team and the hockey world were stunned to be swept.
+Drafted by the Red Wings in the 1992 NHL entry draft in the 2nd round, 49th overall, McCarty scored 26 points in his rookie season to help the team win the Central Division title.
+The Red Wings managed to make it to the 1995 Stanley Cup Final in his second season, McCarty's first overall, against the New Jersey Devils, where the team and the hockey world were stunned to be swept.

 During the 1996–97 NHL season, arguably McCarty's most eventful, he managed to score a career-best 19 goals and 42 points.
 One of McCarty's most infamous moments, or 'famous moment' for Red Wings fans at least, was in the famous "Fight Night at the Joe" on March 26, 1997, where a massive brawl broke out between the Colorado Avalanche and Red Wings.
 McCarty stunned Avalanche right winger Claude Lemieux with a blistering punch and continued punching Lemieux while Lemieux "turtled" his body to avoid damage.
 The fight was revenge for a hit that Lemieux inflicted on Kris Draper in the previous years playoffs, that caused significant injuries to Draper, and which also happened in front of McCarty while he was sitting on the bench.
 McCarty, who managed to stay in the game, ended his eventful night with scoring the overtime goal against Patrick Roy.
 The fight was considered what brought the team together in time for the playoffs, and helped break the Stanley Cup drought curse over the franchise.
-The Red Wings managed to make it back to the Cup Final, McCartys second finals appearance, and the Red Wings swept the Philadelphia Flyers for their first Stanley Cup in 42 years; McCarty scored the most famous goal of his career, some comparing the move with a Mario Lemieux play, which also turned out to be the game winning and Cup-clinching goal, on Ron Hextall in Game 4.
+The Red Wings managed to make it back to the Cup Final, McCarty's second Final appearance, and the Red Wings swept the Philadelphia Flyers for their first Stanley Cup in 42 years.
+In game two, McCarty knocked out Flyers defensemen Paul Coffey with a clean check; Coffey (who had played for the Red Wings for three and a half seasons before being banished by Scotty Bowman) suffered a concussion and didn't return for the rest of the series.
+In game four, McCarty scored the most famous goal of his career, some comparing the move with a Mario Lemieux play, which also turned out to be the game winning and Cup-clinching goal, on Ron Hextall.